 Valuing what’s inside

 Studying personality allows us to measure the “inside” - what we find motivating and the things that give us drive.
 These are the things we value.
 Simply put, if we are living and working in ways that we value we will be less prone to distress.
 It follows that a lifestyle with a more productive and purposeful quality to it will reduce the desire to maintain our addictions.
 Recently, more attention has been given to using personality traits to work out the best ways to support people.
 This is then followed up with well designed, individual treatment plans.
 Here are some things we already know:

 - Neuroticism influences the intensity and duration of distress

 - Extraversion influences enthusiasm for getting help and treatment

-- Openness and Agreeableness influences reactions to the therapist
+- Openness and Agreeableness influence reactions to the therapist

 - Conscientiousness influences willingness to do the work

 Can we do a better job of tailoring therapeutic interventions to individual needs?
 Does an understanding of personality help?
-The answers to both these questions is yes.
+The answer to both these questions are yes.
 And that leads to a fuller and deeper approach to giving you the help you need.
 Please get in touch with us to find out more.
+Andy Cole